Not All Reb M Is Created Equal: Why Source Matters

 The future of natural sweeteners

-Nature has the blueprint; biomimicry and fermentation help us follow it.
-OnoSweet® is sweetness in concert with nature – built for taste, consistency and modern formulation.
+Nature has the blueprint.
+Biomimicry and fermentation help us follow it, building cleaner sweetness options that support taste, consistency and modern formulation.

 Key takeaways

-• Not all Reb M tastes the same.
-The source influences aftertaste and finish
+Not all Reb M tastes the same.
+Source and process can influence taste and finish

-• Stevia-leaf can read sharper, while cane/corn can feel thin and metallic
+Stevia-leaf can read sharper, while other inputs can taste thinner depending on system and dose

 FAQ